-The statements about the Chern classes of $\widetilde{X}$ and $\Gamma_{\rho}$ are clear, as in the argument of Proposition 3.4 in \cite{SV16b}. \end{proof}
+The assertions concerning the Chern classes of $\widetilde{X}$ and the graph correspondences $\Gamma_{\gamma}$ and $\Gamma_{\rho}$ follow from the same argument as in the proof of Proposition 3.4 of \cite{SV16b}. \end{proof}

-In the sequel, we start to investigate motivic multiple twist-multiplicativity of concrete varieties and verify part of Conjecture \ref{conj2.6} for first examples of varieties.
-Before that, we need the following preparatory lemma.
+We now begin the study of motivic multiple twist-multiplicativity for concrete classes of varieties and verify Conjecture \ref{conj2.6} for some of the first examples.
+We first need the following preparatory lemma.